aws-samples/eks-workshop-v2/website/docs/observability/high-availability/03-node-failure-no-fis.md

 1. Kubernetes' ability to quickly detect node failures and respond accordingly.
 2. The automatic rescheduling of pods from the failed node to healthy nodes, ensuring continuity of service.
-3. The cluster's self-healing process, bringing the failed node back online after a short period.
+3. The EKS cluster's self-healing process using EKS manged node group, brings the failed node back online after a short period.
 4. The importance of proper resource allocation and pod distribution to maintain application availability during node failures.

 By regularly performing such experiments, you can: